vippsas/vipps-ecom-api/vipps-ecom-api.md

 3. Vipps sends a push notification the user's phone, with a notification on the landing page to continue the payment in Vipps on the phone.
 4. The user accepts or rejects the payment in Vipps.
-5. The Vipps backend makes a call to the merchant's `callbackUrl` with information about the payment.
+5. The Vipps backend makes a call to the merchant's `callbackPrefix` with information about the payment.
 6. Once the payment process is completed, the landing page will redirect to the `fallBack` URL that merchant provided earlier (see above).